 Needless to say he was tragically mistaken.
-What we kick God out of our lives our world becomes more turbulent and dangerous, not less, as we wind up worshipping the false Gods of money, power, and fame instead.
+When we kick God out of our lives our world becomes more turbulent and dangerous, not less, as we wind up worshipping the false Gods of money, power, and fame instead.
 As St. James said in his New Testament letter "where there is envy and contentiousness there is instability and every wicked deed" (James 3:16).

-When we forget God’s commandments, we also become more vulnerable to enslavement by such despots as Hitler, Stalin, Pol Pot, and their minions, men who demand our worship with an iron fist, leaving miles of killing fields in their wake.
+When we forget God’s commandments, we also become more vulnerable to enslavement by such despots as Hitler, Mao, Stalin, Pol Pot, and their minions, men who demand our worship with an iron fist, leaving miles of killing fields in their wake.

 For example, this propaganda poster below, entitled “Stalin is the people’s happiness,” appeared while millions of Russians were perishing in his concentration camps, the gulags as they were known, set up for “enemies of the state!”
 The dictator, like all such men, sought to make himself God, much like the Archangel Lucifer when he rebelled against our Creator saying “I will not serve.”

 Speaking of happiness, Pope Pius XI pointed out in his encyclical Quas Primas, in which he established the feast of Christ the King, that our Lord is the author of happiness.
 He wrote “Oh, what happiness would be Ours if all men, individuals, families, and nations, would but let themselves be governed by Christ!”